MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

 Do the following to assign roles to individual users.

-1. Sign in as a global admin to your tenant's [Microsoft 365 Admin center](https://admin.microsoft.com/adminportal).
+1. Sign in as a global admin to your tenant's [Microsoft 365 admin center](https://admin.microsoft.com/adminportal).
-2. In left navigation, select **Roles**
+2. In the left navigation, select **Roles**
 3. In the search field, enter **Insights**.
 4. In the search results, select a role: